 If the acne on your back, chest or shoulders is non-inflamed and has more of a bumpy texture combined with blackheads or build-up, you need more exfoliation and less antibacterial lotion.
 We suggest cleansing with an exfoliation cleanser (Face Reality Mandelic Wash), using a scrub 3-4 times per week (Face Reality Silica Scrub), 15% Mandelic Serum for exfoliation and also to lighten any brown hyper pigmentation.

 Also, when getting rid of body acne, you want to be sure to not use shampoo and conditioner with sulfates or pore clogging ingredients or laundry detergents and fabric softener sheets.
 All laundry items should be fragrance-free.
 Conventional dryer sheets should be avoided all together as they have a residue on them that gets on your clothing, bed sheets and towels that clog your pores.

 Keep in mind that the body tends to respond slower to treatment than the face.
-While progress can be seen as you go through the program, it may take 3-5 months to get completely clear.
+While progress can be seen as you go through the Online Acne Program, it may take 3-5 months to get completely clear.

 Finally, if you’re still struggling with acne, either face or body (or both), don’t hesitate and get in touch, book a 360 complexion analysis with one of our Clear Skin Coaches now and find out the secret to clear skin.